jekhokie/jekhokie.github.io/_posts/2016-10-29-becoming-a-tech-leader.markdown

 business money as well as reduces the risk (i.e. engineer developing customer product X leaves the company and the company has no idea how to support the product/needs to deprecate it or hire specific talent).

-Along with mimicing patterns in technology, identify behavior in the workplace and community that appears successful (achieves the intent/objectives).
+Along with mimicking patterns in technology, identify behavior in the workplace and community that appears successful (achieves the intent/objectives).
 As you grow, it becomes more important to understand how to interact with people and technology in a way that differentiates yourself from your past experiences as more "junior" than your current position.
 The best way to accomplish this, aside from trying different